-- To assess acute noncancer risk, the full 24-hour exposure duration will be assumed, though, by definition, the duration of acute exposure can be less than 24 hours.
-While this risk assessment will assume 24 hours of exposure, it is very unlikely that any individual would be exposed for a full 24 hours outside of a residential location.
+- To assess acute noncancer risk, the full 24-hour exposure duration was assumed, though, by definition, the duration of acute exposure can be less than 24 hours.
+While this risk assessment assumed 24 hours of exposure, it is very unlikely that any individual would be exposed for a full 24 hours outside of a residential location.
 However, if the toxicity reference value is based on data collected for a lower exposure duration than the 24-hour exposure duration, the estimated risk may differ.
-Therefore, for TACs with RBCs that were developed using toxicity reference values based on longer exposure durations, the proposed Level 3 Risk Assessment may overestimate acute noncancer risk due to the 24-hour exposure duration assumption. - The Level 3 Risk Assessment will be conducted assuming each TEU at the facility is simultaneously operating at maximum design capacity for 24 hours.
+Therefore, for TACs with RBCs that were developed using toxicity reference values based on longer exposure durations, the proposed Level 3 Risk Assessment may overestimate acute noncancer risk due to the 24-hour exposure duration assumption. - The Level 3 Risk Assessment was conducted assuming each TEU at the facility is simultaneously operating at maximum design capacity for 24 hours.
 It is highly unlikely that all TEUs at the facility will simultaneously operate at their maximum capacity for a 24-hour period.
-Therefore, the proposed Level 3 Risk Assessment likely overestimates acute noncancer risk due to unrealistic operating conditions. - The proposed Level 3 Risk Assessment includes meteorological conditions which may only occur a few days or less in a one-year period that can result in worst-case dispersion characteristics.
-It is unlikely that these infrequent meteorological conditions would occur at the same time that the proposed facility will be operating all TEUs at maximum capacity.
-Therefore, the proposed Level 3 Risk Assessment likely overestimates acute noncancer risk because of the improbability of facility operations at maximum capacity aligning with worst-case meteorological conditions.

-• Dispersion modeling will be used to determine the daily dispersion factors per exposure location for use in risk estimate calculations.
+Therefore, the proposed Level 3 Risk Assessment likely overestimates acute noncancer risk due to unrealistic operating conditions. - The Level 3 Risk Assessment includes meteorological conditions which may only occur a few days or less in a one-year period that can result in worst-case dispersion characteristics.
+It is unlikely that these infrequent meteorological conditions would occur at the same time that the facility will be operating all TEUs at maximum capacity.
+Therefore, the Level 3 Risk Assessment likely overestimates acute noncancer risk because of the improbability of facility operations at maximum capacity aligning with worst-case meteorological conditions. - Dispersion modeling was used to determine the daily dispersion factors per exposure location for use in risk estimate calculations.
 This method determines, for each TEU, a single day within the one-year period of hourly meteorological data, during which the highest predicted concentration occurs at each exposure location.
 It is highly unlikely that the maximum predicted concentration at a given exposure location occurs on the same day for all TEUs at the facility.
-For example, the highest predicted concentration for the Ceramic Filtration Unit 113 may occur at exposure location "X" on March 1 while, due to differences in location, release characteristics (i.e., stack height, velocity, etc.), and meteorological variation, the highest predicted concentrations are not paired-in-time such that maximum predicted concentrations per TEU may occur on different days within the meteorological dataset.
-Therefore, the proposed Level 3 Risk Assessment likely overestimates acute noncancer risk because it is unlikely that that the highest predicted concentration from each TEU occurs at every exposure location on the same day.
+For example, the highest predicted concentration for the Ceramic Filtration Unit 113 may occur at exposure location "X" on March 1 while, due to differences in location, release characteristics (i.e., stack height, velocity, etc.), and meteorological variation, the highest predicted concentration for the Emergency Generator 1 may occur at exposure location "X" on December 1.
+The maximum predicted concentrations were not paired-in-time such that maximum predicted concentrations per TEU may occur on different days within the meteorological dataset.
+Therefore, the Level 3 Risk Assessment likely overestimates acute noncancer risk because it is unlikely that that the highest predicted concentration from each TEU occurs at every exposure location on the same day.